The Chair of the Council

 The Sheriff’s Year

 The High Sheriff takes up appointment upon making a sworn declaration in terms dictated by the Sheriff’s Act 1887.
-The appointment is for one year only, except in the event of something untoward happening to the High Sheriff’s expected successor, in which case a High Sheriff must remain in office until the appointment of a successor is executed.
+The appointment is for one year only, except in the event of something untoward happening to the High Sheriff’s expected successor.
+In this case a High Sheriff must remain in office until the appointment of a successor is executed.

-High Sheriffs are now encouraged by the Shrievalty Association of England and Wales to undertake duties to improve and sustain the morale of personnel of voluntary and statutory bodies engaged in the maintenance and extension of law and order and the entire criminal system.
+High Sheriffs are now encouraged by the Shrievalty Association of England and Wales to help boost the morale of people working in both volunteer and official organisations that support law and order and the criminal justice system.

 It is an independent, non-political office which enables the holder to bring together a wide variety of individuals and office holders for the good of the community a High Sheriff serves.
 In recent years, High Sheriffs in many parts of England and Wales have been particularly active in the field of crime reduction and the development of an anti-crime culture, particularly among young people – Somerset Crimebeat.